[This is part of a continuing series on the craft of writing fiction.]

 Did I mention it’s the same process every time?
 Well, it is.
 I have heard anecdotally that athletes and musicians go through similar rituals before a competition/concert.
 Why?
 I think it’s because, again, you’re plugging into a different way of thinking/doing things.
 Ritual causes a different part of your brain to start to take over.
 I’m not really thinking when I’m out walking and then making my tea and putting some chocolate next to it.
 And then rushing upstairs and plugging in my headphones.
 I’m just going through the motions, doing what I always do.
 It’s almost like you’re preparing (tricking?) your mind into entering this more instinctive, craft-based mode of consciousness where you will make decisions based on impulse and hunches, instead of data or facts.
 Non-discursive thinking.
 But in a positive way, unlike, say with gambling or addictive behaviors.

 There is, of course, some emerging science occurring around this.
-I am NOT an expert here, but it seems the task is getting of your normal way of thinking, the default mode network and getting into another way of thinking or mode.
+I am NOT an expert here, but it seems the task is getting out of your normal way of thinking, the default mode network, and getting into another way of thinking.
 To me it seems like you want a calm, undistracted mind to start with.
 No lingering thoughts from the work day, no worries about a traffic ticket, or a bill coming due.
 Then, you want to almost overwhelm your mind (I mean the rational bit of it), but not too much–with music–or some other mild activity…and drive yourself into the zone.

 So, my advice to writers out there looking to get into the Zone?
 Find a ritual and stick to it.
 Maybe consider listening to music using headphones.
 Find your own way into the zone.
 And once you’re there, forget about it.
 Don’t think.
 Follow your gut and instinct and let it happen.
 Let it all come down.
 Let the images and dialogue form in your mind, get the basics down, and just run with it.
 For as long as you can.